Brianstjames/cybersecurity-portfolio/2025-07-14 DayInReview.md

 OpenID does Authentication
 OAuth does Authorization

-Video "What is SAML A Comprehensive Guide with Examples" -
+Video by ByteMonk "What is SAML?
+A Comprehensive Guide with Examples"